✼ We may earn an affiliate commission if you make a purchase through links on our site.

 Book vs. Movie: Before I Fall

-This past summer, I devoted time to listening to the audiobook of Before I Fall and let me tell you it is quite a commitment to listen to a 12 1/2 hour story.
+Before I Fall is a book that is quite a commitment to listen to, as it is a 12 1/2 hour story.
 The first thing that draws me into an audiobook is the narration and Sarah Drew narrates the book beautifully.
 The main character, Sam, is one that listeners will most likely not relate to at first due to her essentially “mean girl” attitude.
 However, as the book progresses and Sam relives the day over and over again, the real Sam begins to emerge and it is in her desperation to set things right that she redeems herself.
 This is a story that is gripping and haunting, while exposing the truth behind Sam’s death.

 It is so exciting when you see a movie adaptation that is so well done.
 Honestly, I would sit through a 10 hour movie if it meant the screenplay would follow the book to a tee!
 However, there is not much of a chance for that to happen.
 Maria Maggenti has chosen many aspects of the original story to include in the film and has kept the “bones” of the novel that Lauren Oliver wove into Before I Fall.
 Interestingly, the film seems to be more diverse than I perceived the book to be and it makes the story that much more compelling.
 Also, the acting is fantastic and Zoey Deutch portrays Sam perfectly.